tlamadon/blm-replicate/README_ZIP.txt

 In R, run the following commands:

   # installing the package locally in your R env.
   # make sure you are running this from within the package folder

   install.packages("pakcrat") # make sure that packrat is available install.packages("devtools") # make sure that devtools is available

   source("packrat/init.R") # initialize the packrat environment
   packrat::restore()       # make sure all is up to date

   devtools::install(".")   # build the replication package

   source("inst/main.R")    # fire up the replication

+By default, this will run all of the code using a SYNTHETIC DATA SET.
+See below how to get access to Swedish data, and load it into the container.

 Overview of the replication package
 -----------------------------------

 The main entry point is inst/main.r.
 It will AUTOMATICALLY run all the necessary steps in the other files in order to reproduce all the results